Get exclusive member benefits & effect social change. Join Today

 This test uses small amounts of radioactive material that are considered safe.

-Urine may appear slightly pink after the test due to bleeding from catheter insertion and removal.
+Your urine may appear slightly pink after the test due to bleeding from catheter insertion and removal.
 Some people experience urinary tract infections as a result of the procedure, but this is rare.

 You’ll begin by lying down on a scanner table.
 A nurse will then insert a catheter into your urethra and up into your bladder.
 This may cause some discomfort.